mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 To run a 4C simulation, you need a compiled 4C executable and 4C input data.

 - **Executable:** In this tutorial, you can use the pre-compiled 4C executable provided within the virtual machine for this tutorial.
-We assume the 4C executable to be located at `<path/to/4C/executable>`.
+We assume the 4C build directory to be located at `<path/to/build/directory>`.
 In this tutorial, it is located at: INSERT PATH TO EXECUTABLE HERE!!
 - **4C mesh file:** For this tutorial, please use one of the pre-defined mesh files `pw_m*.exo` as described in the section on [predefined mesh files](#predefined-mesh-files).
 - **4C input file:** For this tutorial, please use the input file `pw.4C.yaml` that you have created in the previous steps, cf. [creating the 4C input file](#creating-the-4C-input-file).
-We assume the 4C input to be located at `<path/to/4C/input/file>`.
+We assume the 4C input to be located at `<path/to/input/file>`.

 ### Starting a 4C simulation